 Had a great time while it lasted.
 Headed back when it suddenly dawned on us that the sun was going down soon.
 Didn’t make it back to the parking lot before darkness enveloped us.
-One of my flip flops broke and of course, we took no flashlight.
+One of my flip flops broke on the way back and of course, we had no flashlight.

-As I melted into the passenger side of the convertible, my beloved husband arrives and announces that he’s looked at the map.
+As I melted into the passenger side of the rented convertible, my beloved husband arrives and announces that he’s looked at the map.
 We will take the longer road back and drive all the way around the island.
-Too tired to protest, when I read the first sign we saw coming out of the parking lot -- It was a warning sign - something about do not continue past the town of Hana to the Kipahulu area.
+I was too tired to protest when I read the first sign we saw coming out of the parking lot -- It was a warning sign - something about do not continue past the town of Hana to the Kipahulu area.
 There were cautions about unpaved road areas, flooding, and fallen rocks on this “backside” of Hana.

 We would soon learn that warning signs did not also adequately cover boulders in the middle of the road, perilous dips in the twisting road that you could not see what was coming around the next curve, wild and drunken young men barreling past you and shouting something unflattering about tourists, or the most certain closeness of being scared of falling off a cliff into the ocean.

 I can say for certain that everyone going to Maui should take the Road to Hana.
-It was worth our misadventure.
+It was worth our misadventure and the danger.
 I’ve actually been back to Hawaii and its islands eight times.
 I plan to go again.
 It’s one of the vacations of a lifetime meant to be repeated not to be missed.